TheDigitalClassroom/classrom_0/README.md

-<h1>My Digital Class Room</h1>
+<h1>My Class Room</h1>

 ## Overview
-"My Classroom" is a software solution to simplify the complexities of managing the daily activities in an educational institues like schools, collages.
-This app is one stop solution for teachers, school admins to work together with students to provide seemless learning experience.
-"My Classroom" provides various features to manage daily activities like attendence, assignments, comunication/leaning assitance etc all accessible using common dashboard in the app.
-Considering internet availibility challenges accross India the app can be used in offline and online mode.
+<b>"My Classroom"</b> is a software solution to simplify the complexities of managing the daily activities in an educational institute like schools, collages.
+This app is one stop solution for teachers, school admins to work together with students to provide seamless learning experience.
+"My Classroom" provides various features to manage daily activities like attendance, assignments, communication/leaning assistance etc. all accessible using common dashboard in the app.
+Considering internet availability challenges across India the app can be used in offline and online mode.

-## Current Situation
+## Today’s challenges
-- COVID-19: Creating a paradigm shift in India’s Education System .The pandemic has forced universities/schools to bring their courses online.
+- COVID-19 has created a paradigm shift in India’s Education System which has forced universities/schools to bring their courses online.
-- This is just one step along the road to a new educational paradigm, however.
-We can expect a new model to emerge once COVID-19 has passed
-- The pandemic that has shuttered economies around the world has also battered education systems in developing and developed countries.
-- Some 1.5 billion students — close to 90% of all primary, secondary and tertiary learners in the world — are no longer able to physically go to school.
+- Most of the primary, secondary and tertiary learners in the India — are no longer able to physically go to school.
-- The impact has been dramatic and transformative as educators scramble to put in place workable short-term solutions for remote teaching and learning, particularly in emerging markets, where students and schools face additional challenges related to financing and available infrastructure.
+- The impact has been dramatic and transformative as educators scramble to put in place workable solutions for remote teaching and learning.
+This has been challenging considering that students and schools now face additional difficulties related to financing and availability of digital resources.

-##  Research and Analysis
+- We feel this is the first step along the road to a new education system.
+We can expect a new model to emerge once COVID-19 has passed.

+## Case Study
 - We conducted the survey with various schools to understand the day to day challenges that they are facing while adapting the new norm of E-learning and conducting the online classes.
-- We have identified some most common problem areas for the roles like School Authority (Principal/Vice Principal), Class Teacher, Subject Teacher and Students and have worked upon them to propose a solution in the application
+- This has helped us to identify some of the most common issues faced by School Admins (Principal/Vice Principal), Class Teacher, Subject Teacher and Students as follows.
+-- Managing attendance and student availability
+-- Managing assignments, tasks and school work for students -- Commination hurdles
+-- Use of multiple platforms / apps to convey the right information -- Issues in accessing these platforms due to limited internet availability

 ##  Key Features